Twitter Continues Work To Improve Online Civility

 Twitter is not the only social media platform that has come under criticism in regards to toxic content and false information.
 Facebook and other social media companies have also received similar complaints from governments around the world who want to see social media platforms take more responsibility in protecting users from fake news and online abuse.

-If you are affected by any kind of online abuse we can help.
-Visit our Cyberbullying and Online Abuse Help Center or learn more about our Total Access Support to find out how we can help you with your particular problem.
-For more information about Cybersmile and the work we do, please explore the recommendations below.
+If you are affected by any kind of online negativity, we can help you.
+Visit our Cyberbullying Help Center or click on the blue logo icon at the bottom right of the screen to open Cybersmile Assistant, our smart AI support assistant.
+For further information about Cybersmile and the work we do, please explore the following suggestions:

 - Who Are Cybersmile?

 - The Cybersmile Conversation (Allow a few seconds to load, but worth the wait!)

 - World Leaders And Technology Companies Pledge To Fight Online Hate Speech

 - Cybersmile And Claire’s Partner For Bullying Prevention Month Campaign

 - Body Confidence Influencer Chessie King Announced As Official Cybersmile Ambassador And Media Spokesperson

 - Studies Reveal Stark Contrast Between Teenage Male And Female Cyberbullying Incidents

 - Cybersmile Publishes National Banter Or Bullying?
 Research Report